 21. Toiletries & Essentials

 Another example of products you should always have a small stockpile of.
 Don’t be living on the edge with just one roll of toilet paper left, people!
-Have a think about what products you use weekly, and make sure you’ve always got a good supply of them.
-Toilet paper, deodorants, sun cream, creams/moisturisers, toothpaste, and ladies you know what else…
+You have a think about what products you use weekly, and make sure you’ve always got a good supply of them.

-22. Cash
+22. Get Cash

-23. Back up radio
+23. Back up Radio

 Even a hand-crank one will work!
-Unless you’re happy to use up valuable phone charge, a radio is probably the only way you’re going to be able to get news about what’s happened and how long you’ll need to endure caveman-style conditions.
+Unless you’re happy to use up valuable phone charge, radio is probably the only way you’re going to be able to get news about what’s happened and how long you’ll need to endure these caveman-style conditions.

-24. Playing cards / board games / toys
+24. Playing Cards / Board Games / Toys

 Or any other sources of entertainment to stay sane.
-Anything visible in low lighting is best – relying on trivial pursuit to be played by candlelight may not be the best idea!
+Anything visible in low lighting is best – relying on Trivial Pursuit to be played by candlelight may not be the best idea!

-25. Garage door release
+25. Garage Door Release

 26. Sleeping Bags